 - Your tests will be easier to organize.
 You’ll care a lot about test management as your test suite scales up.

-- Your failed tests will be easier to debug, thanks to limited potential points of failure.
+- Your failed tests will be easier to debug, because each test will have fewer potential points of failure.

-- Each round of testing will be more comprehensive.
-For instance, building on the multi-scenario example I used above: if the test fails upon login, you won’t know if create a profile or add friends works until you resolve the login issue.
+- Each round of testing will be more precise and informative.
+Building on the example of a test I used above with too broad of a scope: if the test fails upon login, you won’t know if create a profile or add friends works until you resolve the login issue.
+But if you create tests with more-finite scopes, it’ll be easier to isolate problem areas in your app more quickly.

 When you start building out your suite of automated tests, start small.
 You’ll learn a lot in your early efforts about the best way to test certain scenarios and about the quirks of your testing environment.
 Better to learn these things before you create a bunch of tests you’d end up having to update.